Application screen configuration

 In this section, you should prepare a script compatible with the provided API, which allows you to customize Eximee Dashboard views for a given application.
 As part of the configuration, you can, among other things:

-* specify which tabs should be visible,
+* indicate which tabs should be visible,

 * define the appearance of the header for a given process.